rinusser/UEFIStarter/README.md

 When this finishes successfully the UEFIStarter/target directory contains an .img file with a filesystem for QEMU, and an .iso image with the same contents for e.g. a VirtualBox virtual CD/DVD drive.

+### Including UEFIStarter

+To make the UEFIStarter's package contents (e.g. library files) available to your own EDK2 project you'll need to register the libraries in your package's .dsc file and add the "UEFIStarter/UEFIStarter.dec" package dependency in e.g. your applications' .inf files.

+If you want to start a new EDK2 project based on UEFIStarter from scratch you currently need to perform these steps:

+* create a new project directory - either directly in your edk2 source root, or linked to from there
+* copy UEFIStarter.dec, UEFIStarter.dsc and Makefile.edk to your new project root
+* rename and edit UEFIStarter.\* in your project: change the project names, paths and included libraries as necessary
+* edit Conf/target.txt (relative from your edk2 sources root) and change ACTIVE\_PLATFORM to your new .dsc file
+* edit Makefile.edk and change the project name and paths
+* replace the Makefile link in your edk2 sources root with a new link to your project's
+* (if you want to use the test framework you'll currently need to copy it or change the reference paths in .c, .h and suite's .inf file; either way, you currently also need to change the paths in tools/\*.sh)

+These steps will be simplified and automated later.
+If you're unfamiliar with EDK2 it's easier to just make changes to your local copy of UEFIStarter for now, e.g. in a new git branch.

+There's already a separate project (a game, actually) using this framework but it hasn't been published yet.
+Once that's done its code will demonstrate how to include UEFIStarter in other edk2 packages.

 # Tests

 This project contains a test framework for writing tests.
 There are test suites for validating the framework functions